Noahos/Anthony-Rubio-Microservice-A/README.md

 If the process executes seamlessly,
 The graded quiz data will now available in your main program.

+- Example Output: "Grade Received : Your current score is 17 / 20.
+Which is 85.0%.
+You got a grade of B. Your last score was 90.0%.
+Your last grade was A."
+- or if there is no previous quiz data: "Grade Received : Your current score is 18 / 20.
+Which is 90.0%.
+You got a grade of A."

 ---

 ## 3. UML Sequence Diagram